Jimmy Sturr: Career

-Radio show
+A significant highlight for Jimmy Sturr & His Orchestra was when they were invited to appear on the Grand Ole Opry, the only polka group (and the only group with brass instruments) to do so.

 Sturr hosts a syndicated radio show on stations including WTBQ in his hometown of Florida, New York, the station he once owned.
 He also has a weekly radio show on the Rural Radio channel on SirusXM.
+In addition to radio shows, he also owns and operates United Polka Artists, Starr Record Company, Jimmy Sturr Travel Agency, and a publishing company.